MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-06-03-ibm-mobilefirst-studio-8-0-plugin-for-eclipse-now-available.md

   name: Edna Morales
 ---

+The IBM MobileFirst Studio Plugin for Eclipse is now available in the Eclipse Marketplace!
+Use this plug-in to manage your Cordova project in the Eclipse development environment.

 ## Installing and Using IBM MobileFirst Studio 8.0 Plugin for Eclipse

-The IBM MobileFirst Studio Plugin for Eclipse is now available in the Eclipse Marketplace!

 To install, you must be running Eclipse Mars or later.
 In Eclipse go to **Help -> Eclipse Marketplace** and search for IBM MobileFirst Studio and install the 8.0 version.
 You also need to install Eclipse Thym 2.0.0 through the Eclipse Marketplace.